White-IT-Solutions/TattooDirectory/docs/HLD Doc Tattoo Artist Directory MVP.md

 #### For this MVP, the AWS Managed NAT Gateway is the chosen solution due to its superior reliability, high availability, and ease of management, which are paramount for ensuring a robust and stable user-facing application.

 While Fck-NAT offers compelling cost savings, its increased operational overhead and single point of failure are not acceptable trade-offs for the MVP's reliability requirements.
 However, a Fck-NAT deployment will be prepared as a highly optimised, cost-saving alternative to be evaluated and potentially deployed at a later stage, especially if cost becomes a more significant constraint or if sufficient operational tooling is in place to mitigate its drawbacks.

+### **2.4.4 OpenSearch Serverless**
+The choice between a managed cluster and a serverless offering for a service like OpenSearch is a critical architectural decision with significant trade-offs.
+While OpenSearch Serverless is an excellent, modern option for many use cases, the decision to use OpenSearch Service (Managed Cluster) for this project was a deliberate one, driven by two key factors: the project's primary objective as a portfolio piece and the specific cost-performance profile at the MVP's scale.

+#### **2.4.4.1 Primary Reason: Demonstrating Foundational Infrastructure Skills**

+The most important driver for this choice is explicitly stated in your design documents (HLD Section 1.8, SRS Section 1.1): the project's primary goal is to serve as a high-quality technical portfolio piece.

+**Granular Control and Configuration:** Implementing a managed aws_opensearch_domain requires you to make conscious decisions about instance types, instance counts, storage (EBS), high availability (Zone Awareness), and fine-grained network security (VPC placement, security groups).
+This demonstrates a deeper, more foundational understanding of how to build, secure, and scale a search cluster.

+**Alignment with Other Architectural Choices:** This decision is consistent with other choices made in the architecture, such as using Terraform over a higher-level abstraction like AWS Amplify.
+The project consistently favors tools and services that showcase a granular command of the underlying infrastructure.
+Configuring a managed cluster is simply a more comprehensive and impressive demonstration of skill than configuring the more abstracted serverless version.

+**Technical & Architectural Reasons**

+Beyond the portfolio aspect, there are sound technical reasons why a managed cluster is a better fit for the MVP as defined.

+**Cost-Effectiveness at Low, Consistent Load:** OpenSearch Serverless is ideal for intermittent or highly unpredictable workloads, as you only pay for what you use.
+However, it has a minimum cost floor (typically 4 OpenSearch Compute Units - OCUs, 2 for indexing and 2 for search) even when idle.
+For the MVP's target of 2,000 MAU, the workload is expected to be low but relatively consistent.
+In this scenario, a small, fixed-size managed cluster (e.g., two t3.small.search instances) can be more cost-predictable and often cheaper than the serverless equivalent's minimum charge.
+You are paying for a known, small capacity rather than a pay-per-use model that is optimized for spikiness.

+**Direct VPC Integration and Security Model:** By deploying the OpenSearch domain directly within your private subnets, you create a very clear and simple network security boundary.
+The cluster is a resource inside your VPC, protected by security groups that only allow access from your Lambda functions.
+This is a classic, easy-to-understand security model.
+While OpenSearch Serverless is also secure and uses VPC endpoints, the collection itself runs in an AWS-managed VPC, which is a slightly more complex mental model.

+In summary, while OpenSearch Serverless represents the cutting edge of operational simplicity, the choice of a Managed Cluster was a strategic one.
+It better aligns with the project's primary goal of showcasing deep infrastructure expertise and, for the specific low-traffic needs of the MVP, provides a more cost-predictable and architecturally straightforward solution.

 ## **2.5 Architectural Component Diagrams**